AB036/portal_VVVVVV/README.md

 For more context about the original game source code release, see the [announcement](http://distractionware.com/blog/2020/01/vvvvvv-is-now-open-source/) on Terry's blog!

+See my [blog post](https://meteorcall.com/pages/portal_vvvvvv.html) for more context about the mod.

 License
 -------
 VVVVVV's source code is made available under a custom license.
 See [LICENSE.md](LICENSE.md) for more details.